A variety of features are built into SAMBA+ that differs them from those Samba software packages that come with the various Linux flavors:

 Over 20 years of experience with Samba makes SerNet the most experienced Samba company world wide.
 SAMBA+ is the right choice for an SMB stack in productive environments.

 Appliance vendors and cloud service providers may also consider to integrate Samba as SMB / CIFS stack into their products and services.
-Read about good reasons to do so on SAMBA+ OEM.
+Read about good reasons for OEM to do so on My SAMBA+.